mohanmohadikar/mohanmohadikar/README.md

 <br>

 Hi, I'm Mohan Mohadikar, a budding Software Developer.
-I am currently a final year CSE student skilled in software development, debugging, design, and testing.
+I am a final year CSE student skilled in software development, debugging, design, and testing.
 I'm a strong team player who is able to quickly learn and apply new technologies.

 I'm actively seeking internships and research opportunities.